 As a mom, I smiled fondly at my daughters doing the same, calling out, “Flutter!” – the name they’d chosen for the white butterfly that loved our garden.

 It spent so much time in our garden, especially near our brassicas – our kale, broccoli, cauliflower, and brussels sprouts.
-Soon I became suspicious as I discovered that this was the cabbage white butterfly creating these awful green worms that ate everything to tatters.
+Soon I became suspicious as I discovered that this was actually a cabbage moth – the very white butterfly creating these awful green worms that ate everything to tatters.

 I quickly learned just how destructive cabbage white is to the garden, especially to brassicas.

-And so, I’ve set out to deter and eliminate the cabbage white butterfly from our garden in just about any way possible!
+And so, I’ve set out to deter and eliminate the cabbage moth from our garden in just about any way possible!

 If you just want to grow your brassicas in peace, follow along and hopefully we can get through this together!